Joyy-lab/erosita_pipeline/README.md

 ra, dec must in degree

-set cone radius to 0.01 and unit of arcsec.
+Set cone radius to 0.01 and unit of arcsec.
 So that the target would definitely be covered.

-note that ra, dec for website have maximum four float digits.
+Note that ra, dec for website have maximum four float digits.

 Response: